A detailed guide and review of the Walt Disney World Dolphin and Swan Resorts plus how to stay for free with points.

 - Free parking at the theme parks when you show your room card (this was not always the case)

-So overall, I would suggest staying at the Walt Disney World Dolphin if:
+So overall, I would suggest staying at the Walt Disney World Dolphin Resort if:

-- You want to reduce to overall cost of a Disney vacation using SPG points for your stay
+- You want to reduce the overall cost of a Disney vacation using Marriot points for your stay (click here to learn how to apply for the Marriott Bonvoy card)

 - You don’t mind a total lack of Disney magic at your resort